-- Reviewing and providing follow-up on the required fall and spring reports which includes questions regarding the program's academic enrichment; - Reviewing data from 21APR and providing appropriate follow up; - Facilitating in-depth monitoring visits to sites based on results of a risk assessment process and other considerations including appropriate follow up; and - Collaborating with SD DOE offices such as Title I, Division of Learning and Instruction, and Special Education to support our department aspiration and goals.
+- Reviewing for compliance the required fall and spring documentation from subgrantees; - Reviewing data from 21APR and providing appropriate follow up; - Facilitating in-depth monitoring visits to sites based on results of a risk assessment process and other considerations including appropriate follow up; and - Collaborating with SD DOE offices such as Title I, Division of Learning and Instruction, and Special Education to support our department aspiration and goals.

 A major part of the application also includes a demonstration of how these grants will support the needs of the families of the students, while at the same time offering a broad array of educational and recreational activities for students.
+In addition, applicants must describe how the proposed activities are expected to improve student achievement.